carterdh/carterdh.github.io/_projects/com_finder.md

 ## Outcome and Reflection

 This project was able to consistently position the end effector within ~2mm of the actual location of the center of mass, which I consider a success!
 I had never worked with load cells before and was able to learn a lot from this process.
-If I were to redo this project, I would pay greater attention to
+If I were to redo this project, I would pay greater attention to the load cell drifting and add a detailed analog filter with an potentiometer for adjustability to each load cell.
+This would be a much larger endeavor (which is why I didn't do it in the first place) but it would greatly reduce the headache from working with such finnicky sensors.